Dear PSB parents/guardians and students,

 Circumstances have required that our schools remain closed until at least April 6.
 I want to acknowledge that the decision has created significant challenges for you and our Public Schools Branch staff.
 Thank you for your continued patience, understanding, as well as your creativity and flexibility in the days ahead.

 Everyone is looking to be helpful at this time.
 One way is to follow the direction of the Chief Public Health officer and stay home, when we can.
 Staying home keeps us all safe, limits the spread of COVID–19 and assists to ‘flatten the curve,’ which our health care system needs.
 Thank you for taking good care of each other while at home.

 The Department of Education and Lifelong Learning (DELL) has provided ongoing learning opportunities for students while at home.
 Parents/guardians and students can refer to the PSB website at https://edu.princeedwardisland.ca/psb/ for initial activities and resources that will support ongoing student learning at home.
 The activities are intended to assist students in the areas of health and well-being, literacy and numeracy, however, they are not required to complete every activity.

 Please know that teachers are exploring additional learning opportunities for students, should we find we are not able to return to school after April 3.
 We are working on what this learning might look like and we will communicate the plan, should it become necessary.

 Support for Families

-With classes not resuming until May 11, the absence of access to school breakfast and lunch programs may put a financial strain on families.
+With our PSB schools being closed, the absence of access to school breakfast and lunch programs has put a financial strain on many families.
 Assistance is being provided to families dealing with food insecurity.
-Families are being asked to contact the Support for Families line 902-368-5155 or email@example.com for further information and assistance.
+Families are being asked to contact the Support for Families lines 902-368-5155 or 902-368-6990 or firstname.lastname@example.org for further information and assistance.
 If you know of a family who could use this support, please share this information with them.

 Director, Public School Branch